astravant/digital-garden-jekyll/_notes/daily-notes.md

 - Europe's Influence
 	- Countries in the European Union have a combined population of ~450m people and a GDP of ~$20T, right up there with China and the US.

-# December 16, 2020

-## Amazon 'Made for You'
-- In its bid to conquer every aspect of shopping, including where we buy our clothes, Amazon today launched a new program called “Made for You” that lets its US customers order a t-shirt made to their measurements.
-- Users provide their height, weight, and body style, and take two photos of themselves using the Amazon app.
-- The resulting shirt costs $25

 # December 15, 2020

 - equity is more expensive than debt